ethereum/py-evm/docs/guides/creating_opcodes.rst

 Creating Opcodes
 ================

-An opcode is just a function which takes a :class:`~eth.vm.computation.MessageComputation` instance as it's sole argument.
+An opcode is just a function which takes a :class:`~eth.vm.computation.BaseComputation` instance as it's sole argument.
 If an opcode function has a return value, this value will be discarded during normal VM execution.